ChrisAkridge/Cix/docs/Grammar.md

 	Carriage return character (U+000D) followed by linefeed character (U+000A)

 whitespace:
-	Space (U+0020)
+	Space (U+0020) or
 	Tab (U+0009)

-decimal-numeric-constant:
+basic-numeric-literal:
+	Zero or one - then
-	One or more characters from {0123456789}
+	One to eighteen of {0123456789}

-hexadecimal-numeric-constant:
+basic-hexadecimal-literal:
+	Zero or one - then
 	"0x" or "0X" then
+	One to sixteen of {0123456789ABCDEFabcdef}

+suffixed-numeric-literal:
+	basic-numeric-literal then
+	One of {u l ul}

+suffixed-hexadecimal-literal:
+	basic-hexadecimal-literal then
+	One of {u l ul}

+floating-literal-with-decimal-point:
+	Zero or one - then
+	One or more of {0123456789} then
+	. then
-	One or more characters from {0123456789ABCDEF}
+	One or more of {0123456789}

+suffixed-floating-literal:
+	basic-numeric-literal or floating-literal-with-decimal-point then
+	One of {f d}

+floating-literal-with-exponent:
+	floating-literal-with-decimal-point then
+	e then
+	+ or - then
+	One to three of {0123456789}

 numeric-literal:
+	basic-numeric-literal or
+	basic-hexadecimal-literal or
+	suffixed-numeric-literal or
+	suffixed-hexadecimal-literal or
+	floating-literal-with-decimal-point or
-	decimal-numeric-constant or hexadecimal-numeric-constant then
+	suffixed-floating-literal or
-	Zero or one of { u ul f d }
+	floating-literal-with-exponent

 string-literal:
-	Quotation Mark (U+0022) then
+	" then
 	Zero or more string-literal-characters then
-	Quotation Mark (U+0022)
+	"

 string-literal-character:
-	Any character except \ or string-literal-escaped-character
+	Any character except {\ " '} or string-literal-escaped-character

 string-literal-escaped-character:
-	Reverse Solidus (U+005C) then
+	\ then
-	One of { single-character-escape unicode-character }
+	One of { single-character-escape unicode-short-escape unicode-long-escape }

 single-character-escape:
 	One of { \ " a b f n r t v }

-unicode-character:
+unicode-short-escape:
-	Reverse Solidus (U+005C) then
+	\u then
-	One of { U u } then
 	Four hexadecimal-digits

+unicode-long-espace:
+	\U then
+	Eight hexadecimal-digits

 hexadecimal-digit:
 	One of { 0 1 2 3 4 5 6 7 8 9 A a B b C c D d E e F f }